bharatm1805/Lending-Club-Loan-Defaulter-Prediction/README.md

 As of 20203, LendingClub interest rates ranged from 6.7% to 22.8% (depending on the loan duration and the borrower’s rating), and the default rates varied between 1.3% and 10.6%.
 Based on these statistics, you believe that becoming a loan investor on LendingClub.com could be a good idea.
-Therefore, you go ahead and collect more information on how investments work and find out about the following information.
+Therefore, you go ahead and collect more information on how investments work and find out about the following information.
-• LendingClub issues loans between $1,000 (min) and $40,000 (max).
+* LendingClub issues loans between $1,000 (min) and $40,000 (max).
-• Each loan is issued for a duration of either 36 months or 60 months.
+* Each loan is issued for a duration of either 36 months or 60 months.
-• Each loan is split into multiples of $25, called “notes” (e.g., for a $2,000 loan, there will be 80 notes of $25 each).
+* Each loan is split into multiples of $25, called “notes” (e.g., for a $2,000 loan, there will be 80 notes of $25 each).
 An investor can purchase any number of the notes of a loan (in a similar manner to “shares” of a stock).
 The total amount of the loan is typically invested by multiple investors.
-• LendingClub categorizes its loans using a grading scheme (grades A, B, C, D, E, F, and G where grade A corresponds to the loans judged to be “safest” (i.e., least likely to default).
+* LendingClub categorizes its loans using a grading scheme (grades A, B, C, D, E, F, and G where grade A corresponds to the loans judged to be “safest” (i.e., least likely to default).
-• LendingClub sets the interest rates based on the borrower’s credit history.
+* LendingClub sets the interest rates based on the borrower’s credit history.
 Of course, the safer the loan the lower the interest rate, and so as an investor, you would have to balance risk and return when deciding which loans to invest in.
-• Individual investors can browse loan listings online (See Figure 1.1).
+* Individual investors can browse loan listings online (See Figure 1.1).
 From here, investors can obtain more detailed information on each loan by clicking on it within the listing

 # The Data
 In this project, we will use the historical data from loans that were issued on LendingClub